Aliases for SNF8 Gene

 The protein encoded by this gene is a component of the endosomal sorting complex required for transport II (ESCRT-II), which regulates the movement of ubiquitinylated transmembrane proteins to the lysosome for degradation.
 This complex also interacts with the RNA polymerase II elongation factor (ELL) to overcome the repressive effects of ELL on RNA polymerase II activity.
 Several transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Nov 2015]

 GeneCards Summary for SNF8 Gene

 SNF8 (SNF8, ESCRT-II Complex Subunit) is a Protein Coding gene.
-Among its related pathways are Vesicle-mediated transport and Budding and maturation of HIV virion.
+Among its related pathways are Vesicle-mediated transport and Endocytosis.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and protein C-terminus binding.

 UniProtKB/Swiss-Prot for SNF8 Gene